Morio Higaonna: Promoting Goju-ryu across the world

-In 1980, the Japanese Government invited Morio Higaonna Sensei to give a special demonstration during the official state reception ceremony held in honour of the President of Mexico's state visit to Japan.
+In 1980, the Japanese Government invited Higaonna to give a special demonstration during the official state reception ceremony held in honor of the President of Mexico's state visit to Japan.
 The demonstration was held in Akasaka in Tokyo.

-In July 1981, the IOGKF held its first World Budosai and Tournament in the Budokan in Naha-city, in conjunction with the 60th Anniversary of Naha-City's founding.
-(The modern city government was founded on 20 May 1921, though Naha as a port-town had existed since medieval times.).
+In July 1981, the IOGKF held its first World Budosai and Tournament at the Budokan in Naha-city, in conjunction with the 60th Anniversary of Naha-City's founding.
+(The modern city government was founded on 20 May 1921, though Naha as a port-town has existed since medieval times.).

-In 1982, Morio Higaonna Sensei founded his own dojo in his own home in Naha, Okinawa.
-His dojo was known by the name of “Higaonna Dojo”.
-In the following decades, this dojo would be the port of call for many senior black belt members of the IOGKF and other schools and styles seeking to train in the traditional Okinawan way.
+In 1982, Higaonna Sensei founded his own dojo in his own home in Naha, Okinawa.
+His dojo was and still is known by the name of “Higaonna Dojo”.
+In the following decades, this dojo has become the port of call for many senior black belt members of the TOGKF and other schools and styles seeking to train in the traditional Okinawan way.

-When the BBC (British Broadcasting Corporation) aired the documentary “Way of The warrior” in 1983, the episode on Karate featured Goju-Ryu and focused on Morio Higaonna Sensei, his training methods and his concepts on karate.
+When the BBC (British Broadcasting Corporation) aired the documentary “Way of the Warrior” in 1983, the episode on Karate featured Okinawan Goju-Ryu and focused on Higaonna Sensei, his training methods and his concepts on karate.
 The program was widely watched and very well received.

-1983, Morio Higaonna Sensei began to liaise with martial-arts practitioners in the Fukien/Fujian Province of China.
+In 1983, Morio Higaonna Sensei began to liaise with martial-arts practitioners in the Fukien/Fujian Province of China.
 This was in order to research further into the history and origins of Naha-te and Goju-ryu in Fuzhou.
 This resulted in the first Okinawan karate seminar and demonstration ever held in Fuzhou, in 1988, and paved the way for many future exchanges between the Okinawa and Fuzhou in the following decades.